EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 This additional data is node specific, not technology specific.
 It is hence possible to provide different values for the same technology through different instances of said technology.
-`EnergyModelsInvestments` provides two subtypes for `AbstractInvData`, `NoStartInvData` and `StartInvData` as exlained in the following subsection.
+`EnergyModelsInvestments` provides two subtypes for `AbstractInvData`, `NoStartInvData` and `StartInvData` as explained in the following subsection.

 It is also possible to create new subtypes with changing parameters.